RobolinkInc/doc-v2/docs/codrone-edu/python/07-Sensors/09-get_pos_y.md

 ##### Returns

-The current x position of the drone.
+The current y position of the drone.

 ##### Example Code
 ###### Python